the-quick-demonstrator/about-leon-hunter/index.md

     title="Technical Instructor"
     location="Zip Code Wilmington; Wilmington, DE."
     description="
-* Taught Core Java and Java Web APIs using JDBC, JPA, and Spring Boot.
-Assisted in job-placement of developers.
+* Taught Core Java and and Java Web APIs using JDBC, JPA, Spring Boot, and design patterns
-"
+* Covered advanced topics including JDBC, JPA, Reflections, Collections.
+* Lectured on design patterns in the context of advanced frameworks such as Spring Boot and Angular.
+* Assisted in the education and job-placement of over 200 junior full-stack application developers "
 %}